Effective: Anticipated Fall 2012

 Volunteer selection

-- It is the responsibility of the department/unit to be certain the volunteer has adequate experience, qualifications, and training for the task he or she will be required to perform.
+• It is the responsibility of the department/unit to be certain that volunteers have adequate notice of the needed experience, qualifications, and training for the service they will be asked to perform.
 The degree and type of screening for volunteer services should be based upon the risk category, type of services being performed, and the degree of supervisory control provided.

-- All volunteers must be assigned to and under the supervision of a department or unit.
-The approval of volunteers to the department or unit may only be authorized by the department chair or unit director or the administrative delegate with signature authority.
+• All volunteers must be assigned to and serve under the supervision of a department or unit.
+The approval of volunteers to the department or unit may be authorized only by the department chair or unit director or his/her designee.

-- For some volunteer services, the applicant must also consent to a more detailed background inquiry.
-A more detailed background screening will be required for proposed volunteers with responsibilities including but not limited to: unsupervised access to minors or vulnerable populations, access to keys to university facilities, or access to financial or confidential matters.
+• During completion of the Volunteer Service Agreement, applicants consent to the completion of a National Sex Offender Registry (NSOR) background check at a minimum.
+A higher level of background check may be required for proposed volunteers with responsibilities including but not limited to minors or vulnerable populations, access to keys to university facilities, or access to financial or confidential matters.

 top